zmeri/PC-SAFT/docs/README.rst

 Python package
 --------------

 To make it easier to use this code, it has been added as a package to PyPi (pcsaft_), which means it can be installed using pip.
 This allows you to use the code without needing to compile the Cython code yourself.
-Binaries for Linux and Windows have been added, but MacOS is currently not supported.
+Binaries might not be available for all platforms or Python versions.

 Compiling with Cython
 ---------------------